 Autism is a life-long neuro-developmental disability, which impacts on a person’s social and communication skills.
 Autistic individuals also demonstrate restrictive and repetitive behaviours, interests or activities, which is often associated with a preference for routine and structure.
 Sensory processing difficulties are also commonly experienced by autistic individuals, as are cognitive difficulties such as difficulties with executive functioning skills (e.g. planning, problem solving, organization and time management).
 The cause or causes of autism are, as yet, unknown.

-People with ASC may have average or above-average intelligence but they can find the post-secondary education experience daunting and challenging.
-However, many students have successful experiences in a range of subjects, most commonly in mathematics and computing.
+A person on the autism spectrum may have average or above-average intelligence, but they can find the post-secondary education experience daunting and challenging.
+While traditionally many autistic students have been known to enrol in STEM based degree areas, they also have successful tertiary education experiences across a range of subjects and degrees.

 Impact of ASC

-Whilst the condition varies considerably for each and every student with ASC, there are a number of characteristics that may be evident.
+Whilst the condition varies considerably for each and every student on the autism spectrum, there are a number of characteristics that may be evident.
 These include:

 - development of a specialised interest in a specific topic

 - advanced vocabulary in their area of interest

 - exceptional memory for detail, and attention to detail

 However, they may also exhibit the following characteristics in the learning environment: